 QCPs of lattice models are often described by CFTs with a finite number of primary fields.
 The eigenstates described by Eq.~\ref{eq:CFT1} can then be viewed as a tower of states created by the action of the primary fields and their descendants on the ground state.
 One of these primary fields is denoted by $\mathbb{I}$ (identity) with $\Delta_p=s_p=0$.
-The action of $\mathbb{I}$ on the ground state leaves it invariant while the tower of states is created by its descendants.
-All other primary fields have $\Delta_p>0$ and may have either $s_p=0$ or $s_p \neq 0$, with each such primary field acting on the ground state to give a different nondegenerate excitation that acts as a base on which a tower of states arises due to the action of its descendants.
+The action of $\mathbb{I}$ on the ground state leaves it invariant, while the tower of states is created by its descendants.
+All other primary fields have $\Delta_p>0$ and may have either $s_p=0$ or $s_p \neq 0$, with each of such primary fields acting on the ground state to give a different nondegenerate excitation that acts as a base on which a tower of states arises due to the action of its descendants.
 The lightest such primary excitation has the smallest nonzero $\Delta_p$.

-Coming back to Eq.~\ref{eq:derivative_of_local_operator_expectation}, the inverse of $E_\alpha(h_c)-E_0(h_c)$ acts as a weight of contributions from the excited states with the least-excited states contributing the most.
-Thus, the nondegenerate states produced by the (non-identity) primary fields give the dominant contributions and the descendants give contributions that are strictly less relevant.
+Returning to Eq.~\ref{eq:derivative_of_local_operator_expectation}, the inverse of $E_\alpha(h_c)-E_0(h_c)$ acts as a weight of contributions from the excited states, with the least-excited states contributing the most.
+Thus, the nondegenerate states produced by the (non-identity) primary fields give the dominant contributions, and the descendants give contributions that are strictly less relevant.
 Since the lattice operator $\hat{B}$ in Eq.~\ref{eq:derivative_of_local_operator_expectation} is translationally invariant and produces excitations with the same $k$ and other global symmetries as the ground state, we need to only consider (non-identity) primary fields with conformal spin $s_p=0$ and the same global symmetry as the ground state.
 This generically picks out the energy density $\epsilon$ to be the lightest such primary field.